NidhiSaini1/Gesture_Recognition/README.md

 This project investigates the use of smartphone sensors and machine learning models for hand gesture recognition.
 The primary aim is to develop a robust and accurate gesture recognition system leveraging accelerometer data collected through the Phyphox application.
 The project explores multiple classification models to classify various gestures like circular motions, waving, beckoning, and dismissing.

+This paper and project were written and submitted as part of the module **Data Science with Machine Learning** at the **University of Nottingham**.

 ## Features

 - **Data Collection**: Captured accelerometer data using the Phyphox app for multiple gestures across diverse scenarios.